tongjie-chen/wiki-summary.el/README.md

 You can specify a language encoding (as per the URL for that language) with `M-x customize-variable` and `wiki-summary-language-string`.

 [wikiterm]: https://gist.github.com/thedouglenz/193defdb711e0e54d68a

+Improved from https://github.com/jozefg/wiki-summary.el by adding
+1. Summary image if the wiki page has one
+2. Highlight the queried word
+3. Fallback to Wikipedia webpage when ambiguious
+4. Fallback to Google search when the term is not in Wikipedia